The void-galaxy cross-correlation function with massive neutrinos and modified gravity: Method

 \subsection{Covariance matrix}

 Each of our simulation boxes only has one realisation.
-To obtain an estimate of the uncertainty in the redshift space void-halo CCF calculated from the simulation data we attain the covariance matrix through a Jackknife method.
-We apply the Jackknife estimator as implemented in \pycorr{}\footnote{\url{https://github.com/cosmodesi/pycorr}}, following \cite{Mohammad2022}.
+To obtain an estimate of the uncertainty in the redshift space void-halo CCF calculated from the simulation data, we attained the covariance matrix through a Jackknife method.
+We applied the Jackknife estimator as implemented in \pycorr{}\footnote{\url{https://github.com/cosmodesi/pycorr}}, following \cite{Mohammad2022}.

-The \ANUBISIS{} simulation boxes are equally divided into $n=512$ sub-boxes.
-Individual Jackknife realisations are then made by calculating the correlation function for the full volume with one of the sub-boxes removed at a time.
-This leads to $n$ Jackknife realisations, each with a volume fraction $(n-1)/n$ of the original volume.
+The \ANUBISIS{} simulation boxes were equally divided into $n=512$ sub-boxes\footnote{We ran tests using both less ($216$) and more ($2744$) jackknife samples and found similar estimates for the covariance matrix.}.
+Individual Jackknife realisations were then made by calculating the correlation function for the full volume with one of the sub-boxes removed at a time.
+This lead to $n$ Jackknife realisations, each with a volume fraction $(n-1)/n$ of the original volume.
 Based on this, each element in the covariance matrix, $\tens{C}_{ij}$, is given by

 where

 is the mean estimate from all the $n$ Jackknife realisations.